Introducing – Mitchell Blades

-Each of our Touring paddles are well balanced and have a positive feel in the water.
+Each of our Bombora paddles are well balanced and have a positive feel in the water.
 By incorporating a wide dihedral, they all offer smooth quiet paddling with zero flutter.
 The dynamic profile of these blades makes them effective and stable in choppy conditions.

 Mitchell Blades Bombora